 Dirt will accelerate wear to the drivetrain.
 We’ll take a detailed look at chain cleaning in a further installment, but suffice to say here that a system that places metal against metal and operates under tension is already highly stressed, even when lubricated.

 How to check your chain: one – with a chain checker tool

 The most accurate way to inspect for wear is to use a ‘chain checker’ tool.
 Jon is using one from Park Tools, but many brands make them.

 Locate the pins on the underside of the checker tool in the chain.
-The dial on its upper side swings through an arc and stop before the tool indicates excessive wear.
+The dial on its upper side swings through an arc and stops before the tool indicates excessive wear.
 A worn chain will allow the device to swing fully through its arc.

-The reading displayed through the small ‘window’ to the face of the dial provides a measurement that correlates with a series of measurements on a sticker on the tool’s upper surface, indicating the values for a worn or unworn chain (other tools may use a different method of indicating wear: red and green stickers, for example).
-The chain photographed here, a nine-speed SRAM unit fitted to Jon’s trusty winter bike, still has a few hundred miles left in it, he estimates.
+The reading displayed through the small ‘window’ to the face of the dial provides a reading that correlates with a series of measurements on a sticker on the tool’s upper surface, indicating the values for a worn or unworn chain (other tools may use a different method of indicating wear: red and green stickers, for example).
+The chain photographed here, a nine-speed SRAM unit fitted to Jon’s winter bike, still has a few hundred miles left in it, he estimates.

 A chain checker is an inexpensive tool, simple to use, and one Jon says will save you money in the long-run.
-“If you check the chain regularly with a chain checker, and replace it before the tool shows excessive wear, a cassette could outlast as many as four replacement chains,” he says.
+“If you measure the chain regularly with a chain checker, and replace it before the tool shows excessive wear, a cassette could outlast as many as four replacement chains,” he says.